-Such a report will have the effect of stopping the proposal or decision being implemented until the report has been considered.
+Such a report would prevent the proposal or decision being implemented until the report has been considered.

-In addition, the Council operates 2 regulatory committees; a Planning Committee focusing on development control (planning applications and enforcement), and a Licensing and Appeals Committee.
+In addition, the Council operates 2 regulatory committees; a Planning Committee focusing on development control (planning applications and enforcement) together with a Licensing and Appeals Committee.